 A different kind of feature was found that left many scientists scratching their heads.
 Known as hollows, they were first spotted by Mariner 10 and with MESSENGER there to collect better photos scientists were able to confirm their existence.
 They are blue depressions found in close groups and frequently seen in crater floors and central peaks.
 There seemed to be no source or reason for their odd shading but have been found all over the planet and are young based on the lack of craters within them.
 The authors at the time felt it was possible that some internal mechanism was responsible for them (Ibid).

 Then scientists began looking at the chemical makeup of the planet.
 Using GRS, a respectable amount of radioactive potassium was seem, which surprised scientists because it is quite explosive at even small temperatures.
 With follow-ups by XRS, further deviations from the other terrestrial planets were seen such as high levels of sulfur and radioactive thorium, which shouldn't be there after the high temperatures Mercury was thought to form under.
-Also surprising was a lack of iron on the planet, with only up to 2% the mass being a result of it, and also a lack of aluminum.
+Also surprising was the amount of iron on the planet and yet a lack of aluminum.
 Taking these into account destroys most theories about how Mercury formed and left scientists trying to figure out different ways Mercury could have a higher density than the rest of the rocky planets.
-What is interesting about these chemical findings is how it relates Mercury to metal-rich chondritic meteorites, which are thought of as the left overs of the solar systems formation.
+What is interesting about these chemical findings is how it relates Mercury to metal-poor chondritic meteorites, which are thought of as the left overs of the solar systems formation.
 Maybe they came from the same region as Mercury and never latched onto the forming body (NASA “Orbital Observations,” Emspak 33).